 You will have to do this before you file your Articles of Organization.
 Do a corporate name search to make sure no other LLC or corporation is already using your desired name.
 When you confirm your name is available and submit it in your formation paperwork to the state, other LLCs and corporations will not be able to use it in the state of Michigan.
 If you want exclusive rights to your name in all 50 states, you will want to pursue trademark protection through the United States Patent and Trademark Office (USPTO).
-Do a trademark search to check if its availability before you make the name official.

 2. Obtain an EIN

 You can get an EIN (Employer Identification Number) at no charge directly from the IRS, or you can ask CorpNet to apply for yours when you ask us to handle your other business filings.
 Your EIN (also called “federal tax ID number”) will enable you to open a bank account, hire employees, file for business licenses, and complete other business documentation.

 3. Write an Operating Agreement